mdancho84/mdancho84.github.io/_posts/2021-07-19-modeltime-panel-data.md

 - __Global and Localized Confidence Intervals Reporting__: Generating out-of-sample confidence intervals both globally and at a local level by time series identifier (available in `modeltime` >= 0.7.0)

-We'll showcase several of these features in our tutorial on forecasting many time series without for-loops.
+Once you learn these concepts, you can achieve __speed-ups of 1000X or more.__ We'll showcase several of these features in our tutorial on forecasting many time series without for-loops.

 # Tutorial on Forecasting Many Time Series (Without For-Loops)